sileshn/Ryzentosh/README.md

 ## Important information
 * This EFI supports only MacOS versions catalina(10.15) and higher.
 Your system will not boot if you use this on Mojave and High Sierra.
 As a result, there will be only 3 core count patches in this EFI instead of the usual 4.
 * Incremental OTA updates starting from Ventura may fail and force you to download the full installer.
 This is probably due to BluetoolFixup and IntelBluetoothFirmware kext's.
 If you use these kext's in your setup like i do, you can overcome this issue by disabling the kext's in your config.plist prior to running your updates and enable them back post updation.
-* For Sonoma & Sequoia OTA updates to show up, you will need to add `revpatch=sbvmm` to your boot-args.
 * Universal patches introduced [here](https://github.com/sileshn/Ryzentosh/commit/adcb87fa003a0e77afaded014984a00ecb07b775) and updates for Ventura 13.3+ introduced [here](https://github.com/sileshn/Ryzentosh/commit/00aab441a0a8a0fbcc9532c7beb51bbec24d85cb) requires you to change the core count of your processor.
 More information can be found [here](https://github.com/AMD-OSX/AMD_Vanilla#read-me-first).
 * Press spacebar to view additional options in the OC bootscreen.
 * `IntelBTPatcher.kext`, `IntelBluetoothFirmware.kext` & `BlueToolFixup.kext` are disabled by default.
 Enable them if you want bluetooth support.